flschr/Recycled-Words/README.md

 When you choose to sync the photos to the remote repository only, [this Siri shortcut](https://www.icloud.com/shortcuts/65279c78a73048bfb6dd485b597afbf0) is executed, which simply writes every photo to ```/media/images/yyyy-mm-dd-hh-mm-ss.jpeg```, syncs all changes to the remote repository and deletes the content of local photo album ```Blog```.

-When you choose to continue blogging on your mobile, the workflow of [this Siri shortcut](https://www.icloud.com/shortcuts/070cb0396611432693c5ec67e84a877b) is executed:
+When you choose to continue blogging on your mobile, [this Siri shortcut](https://www.icloud.com/shortcuts/070cb0396611432693c5ec67e84a877b) is executed:
 - Ask for the title of the new blog post.
 - Create a new file named ```/content/1-blog/yyyy-mm-dd-hh-title-of-the-new-blog-post.md```.
 The file already contains the Yellow CMS blog header with the current date and the title of the article.
 - Write every photo to ```/media/images/yyyy-mm-dd-hh-mm-ss.jpeg```.